iVis-at-Bilkent/sbgnviz.js/README.md

  * `isEPNClass(ele)` Returns whether the given class is an EPN class or the given element is an EPN.
  * `isPNClass(ele)` Returns whether the given class is an PN class or the given element is an PN.
  * `isLogicalOperator(ele)` Returns whether the given class is a logical operator class or the given element is a logical operator.
+ * `isSIFNode(node)` Returns whether the given node is a SIF node, it may take class name as a parameter instead of the node.
+ * `isSIFEdge(edge)` Returns whether the given edge is a SIF edge, it may take class name as a parameter instead of edge.
+ * `isUndirectedEdge(edge)` Returns whether the given edge is undirected, it may take class name as a parameter instead of edge.
+ * `isDirectedEdge(edge)` Returns whether the given edge is directed, it may take class name as a parameter instead of edge.
  * `convenientToEquivalence(ele)` Returns whether the given class or the class of the given element is an equivalance class.
  * `moveNodes(positionDiff, nodes)` This method moves given nodes by the given position difference.
  * `convertToModelPosition(renderedPosition)` This method calculates the modal position of the given rendered position by considering current the pan and zoom level of the graph.